 Only 53% of the analyzed ontologies could be describe using the indicators described above (Figure 1) .

-Figure 8.Ontologies with a minimum of data quality
+Figure 8.Ontologies with a minimum of data quality (See Annex 2 for more information about the ontologies)

-Quality and interoperability are essential in this analysis; therefore we have developed a metrics for the each indicator evaluation using data interoperability parameters: identification of data (data description), use of formats and standards (data representation), accessibility and interlinking.
+Quality and interoperability are essential in this analysis; therefore we have developed a metric for each indicator evaluation using data interoperability parameters: identification of data (data description), use of formats and standards (data representation), accessibility and interlinking.

 Each group of indicators has a different level of relevance in terms of semantic interoperability.
 In this case, we proposed to give more value to the most used standards and relevance to accessibility parameters as the most important values to achieve the semantic interoperability.
 However, a further analysis is required to build a data quality framework for wheat ontologies and related fields.